monome/docs/norns/play.md

 **shield**

 - Confirm that you've followed all of the steps in the [norns shield assembly guide](../shield).
-- Attach a high quality Raspberry Pi power supply that provides at least 2A at 5V to the micro USB port on the Pi.
+- Attach [a high quality Raspberry Pi power supply](https://www.adafruit.com/product/1995) that provides at least 2A at 5V to the micro USB port on the Pi.
+  - If using a power supply which has a detachable USB cable, make sure the cable is 24AWG or less.
+Lower AWG = lower noise & more stable voltage delivery for better performance.
 - The red light on the Pi will be steady, while the not-red light will flash.
 - In a few seconds, you'll see a sparkle animation on the screen.
 Some call it a dust.
 Either way, norns is on.

 After norns powers up, it will launch the last script that was loaded.
 On a fresh norns, this will be *awake*, a set of looping sequencers with delay.

 In any norns script, a quick tap of **K1** will toggle between the playable interface and the menus interface.
 If you get caught in the menus, just tap **K1** to get back to the script.
+{: .label}

 ![](image/play-images/menu-nav.png)
 [*figure 2: interface layers*](image/play-images/menu-nav.png)